 Approaches for improving circularity are often highly interlinked with successful waste prevention.
-The following table shows which circular strategies are explicitly integrated into the North Macedonian waste prevention programme.
+The following table shows which circular strategies are explicitly integrated into the North Macedonia's waste prevention programme.

-Topic Addressed in the Comments Eco-design programme Y Mentioned for the construction sector Repair, refurbishment and remanufacture N/A Recycling Y The WPP includes the following measure: "Policy 7: The Government will review ongoing recycling and recycling initiatives to help increase recycling rates in the country."
-Economic incentives and finance Y For example, the WPP mentions that the government will consider the introduction of a tax incentive for businesses to donate unused food Circular business models Y The WPP mentions supporting businesses to move towards circular business models Eco-innovation N/A Governance, skills and knowledge Y Education and awareness-building are mentioned throughout the WPP
+Topic Addressed in the Comments

+programme

+Eco-design Yes Mentioned for the construction sector

+Repair, refurbishment and N/A

+remanufacture

+Recycling Yes The WPP includes the following

+measure: "Policy 7: The Government

+will review ongoing recycling and

+recycling initiatives to help increase

+recycling rates in the country."

+Economic incentives and finance Yes For example, the WPP mentions that

+the government will consider the

+introduction of a tax incentive for

+businesses to donate unused food

+Circular business models Yes The WPP mentions supporting

+businesses to move towards circular

+business models

+Eco-innovation N/A

+Governance, skills and knowledge Yes Education and awareness-building are

+mentioned throughout the WPP